 Integration Steps

-- Remediation Tracking: Feed findings into your vulnerability management or ticketing system.
+- Remediation Tracking: Feed issues into engineering backlogs, ITSM workflows, or vulnerability management platforms.

 Best Practices and Compliance Considerations